bagnascojhoel/my-second-brain/1. Projects/AWS Developer Certificate/CDN.md

 ### Additional Settings
 - Smooth Streaming: this enables usage of Microsoft's IIS Live Smooth Streaming, if your origin has that enabled.
-- Field-level Encription: when your CDN supports POST methods and accepts only HTTPS,
+- Field-level Encription: when your CDN supports POST methods and accepts only HTTPS, this feature can be enabled to encript data that your end-users send into those POST (and PUT) methods.
+- Real-time Logs: it delivers a stream of your logs to AWS Kinses.
+This can be configured to send only a percentage of the interactions of end-users, select extra fields you wish to send, the CDN Distribution to source from and some other configurations.

+## Function Associations
+Pick lambda or CloudFront functions to run at specific events

 ## How can CDN improve Live Streaming?